isaacholt100/bnum/README.md

 Obviously, the documentation needs to be completed, and benchmarks need to be written as well.
 This will take priority over the implementation of floats.

-Additionally, a proc macro for parsing is being developed, which will allow easier creation of large constant values for `BInt` and `BUint`.
+Additionally, a proc macro for parsing numeric values is being developed, which will allow easier creation of large constant values for `BInt` and `BUint`.